harjaapdhillon16/tokenInfo/README.md

-# ⚡ A hobby project with integrated DAPP Login
+# Project Name
-Project Name : Token info WEB APP
+ Token info WEB APP
 # Working code in a public repo or PR to a public repo
 https://github.com/harjaapdhillon16/tokenInfo
 # Recorded video demo of the integration